OllieBechstein/f28wp_Coursework/readme.txt

 Description:
-    Ski.io is an online multiplayer game where the objective is to move (skii) around the level, collecting balls of mass, making you bigger as you go.
+    Ski.io is an online multiplayer game where the objective is to move (skii) around the level, collecting balls of mass, making you bigger as you go..
+You cant stop moving and are always going slightly left or right.
     You can also boost, to lose a percentage of your mass, and gain a significant speed boost.
 If you are larger than other players you can eat them, adding their mass to your own.

 Controls:
     A - Move left